-College-produced, supplemental material is also accessed online through the Montreat College SPAS student information site: https://studentinfo.montreat.edu.
+College-produced, supplemental material is also accessed online through the Montreat College SPAS student information site:

+https://studentinfo.montreat.edu.

-Online course materials will be handled by the Campus Coordinators at each campus location.
+Online course materials will be handled by the Montreat College bookstore at the Montreat campus location.

 COMPUTER REQUIREMENT

 All students are required to have access to a computer that meets the listed minimum specifications for all courses in the program.
 In addition, students will be required to have a notebook computer meeting these minimum specifications during class time for certain courses.
 Ask your Academic Advisor for the SPAS Student Computer Policy for additional information.